 The followers of the Siddha Yoga path meet and practice meditation in satsangs, group meetings.
-Their practices include chanting mantras better known as Japa, deep contemplation and Dakshina or giving of gifts and food to sadhus and other people in need of such items.
+Their practices include chanting mantras better known as Japa, deep contemplation and Dakshina or presenting gifts and food to sadhus and other people in need of such things.

-Gurumayi has started several Siddha yoga philanthropic movements.
-These include The PRASAD Project which is designed to provide the basic amenities of life like food, education, health services,etc to the needy and the MuktabodhaIndological Research Institute which preserves the Indian scriptures and ancient Vedic traditions.
+Gurumayi has begun several Siddha yoga philanthropic movements.
+These include The PRASAD Project which is created to provide the basic amenities of life like food, education, health services,etc to the needy and the MuktabodhaIndological Research Institute which preserves the Indian scriptures and ancient Vedic traditions.

 What Should You know Before You Begin Siddha Yoga?

-Siddha Yoga is a technique of practice through which one can touch and expand the inner mystical state until when you can feel the oneness with God.
-It is a wholesome study and includes meditations, chanting, service, retreats, and much more.
-Each of these practices is important and help us to give another taste of our real nature that is peace and oneness with the divine.
+Siddha Yoga is a method of practice through which one can touch and expand the inner mystical state until when you can feel the oneness with God.
+It is a wholesome research and includes meditations, chanting, service, retreats, and others.
+Each of these practices is essential and help us to give another taste of our real nature that is peace and oneness with the divine.
 The practices have been awakened and enlivened by the energy of the Guru, and thus, when we practice Siddha Yoga, our own practices are magnified.

 The Siddha Yoga can be divided into 6 essential parts which are – Meditation, Service, Chanting, Tithing (Dakshina) Study and Contemplation and Hatha Yoga.
-The following is a detailed description of each part which needs to be practiced in Siddha Yoga:
+Below is a detailed description of each part which needs to be practiced in Siddha Yoga: